Gerenuk Fact File

 The gerenuk is a herbivore.
 They browse on a range of leaves with one individual shown to have eaten 80 different types of leaves.
 Their long legs give them an advantage over most antelope as they can eat different plant species.
 The gerenuk feeds on acacias and other thorny plants mostly.
 They will also consume flowers, fruits and buds.

 The gerenuk does not need to drink in the traditional sense.
 Instead their moisture requirements are met by the water content in their food.

-The gerenuk comes from Africa.
-They are present in Tanzania, Kenya, Southern Somalia, Ethiopia and Eretria.
+Africa is the native home of the gerenuk.
+Here they can be found in the following countries – Tanzania, Kenya, Southern Somalia, Ethiopia and Eretria.
 In the past populations of this species could be found in Egypt and Northern Sudan.

 Open habitats such as treeless plains, savanna and dry deserts are the home of the gerenuk.

 How does the Gerenuk produce its young?

 Due to their adaptive eating patterns the gerenuk will generally mate when the food is most abundant.

 When the male encounters a female she will lift her nose and place her ears against her head.
 This is a defensive gesture.
 The male then displays himself sideways showing off the neck and horns.
 If the female shows she is receptive he will mark her with his scent.
 He then begins following her and tastes her urine at each opportunity.
 Once she is ready to mate he will taste the difference.
 The male will repeat the process with as many females as possible.

 After 7 months gestation the female is ready to give birth and she will leave the herd.
 She finds an isolated spot and gives birth.
 The calf stays here for the first few weeks of its life.
 The female will visit 2 or 3 times a day so she can provide milk and eat the calf’s waste so no smell is present.